detroit-labs/katalon-mobile-util/README.md

 The following `ScrollFactors` are available:

 ```
-ScrollFactor.SMALL   // Scrolls roughly 25% of the scroll area on each swipe
+ScrollFactor.SMALL   // Scrolls roughtly 25% of the scroll area on each swipe
-ScrollFactor.MEDIUM  // Scrolls roughly 50% of the scroll area on each swipe
+ScrollFactor.MEDIUM  // Scrolls roughtly 50% of the scroll area on each swipe
-ScrollFactor.LARGE   // Scrolls roughly 75% of the scroll area on each swipe
+ScrollFactor.LARGE   // Scrolls roughtly 75% of the scroll area on each swipe
-ScrollFactor.XLARGE  // Scrolls roughly 100% of the scroll area on each swipe
+ScrollFactor.XLARGE  // Scrolls roughtly 100% of the scroll area on each swipe
 ```

 `ScrollFactor` is an optional parameter (it defaults to `ScrollFactor.MEDIUM`).